Project update - April 20, 2017

-The facility will be located in the Stoney Industrial Area at 12620 – 15 Street N.E.
-Construction is expected to begin in September 2016 with anticipated completion in early 2019.
-A special groundbreaking event is scheduled for October 4.
+The facility is located in the Stoney Industrial Area at 12620 – 15 Street N.E.

 About the project

-The new facility will provide storage and maintenance space for Transit’s new fleet of CNG buses as well as diesel buses that are currently stored outside the City’s other bus garages.
-It will be capable of housing a minimum of 424 buses, 36 maintenance bays, two steam bays, and on-site compressed natural gas fuelling infrastructure.
-The facility will also support diesel bus operations, recognizing the transition period needed to introduce CNG buses into Transit’s fleet.
+The new 44,300 square metre facility will provide storage and maintenance space for Transit’s new fleet of CNG buses as well as diesel buses that are currently stored outside the City’s other bus garages.
+It will be capable of housing a minimum of 424 buses, 36 maintenance bays, two steam bays, on-site compressed natural gas fuelling infrastructure, and associated staff facilities.
+It will also support diesel bus operations, recognizing the transition period needed to introduce CNG buses into Transit’s fleet.

-Once the facility has been constructed and is operational, Project Co will receive a substantial completion payment, followed by a series of monthly payments from the City over a 30-year period.
+Facility operations for this P3 project will differ from Calgary Transit’s typical process.
+Once the facility has been constructed and is operational, Plenary Infrastructure Calgary LP will receive a substantial completion payment, followed by a series of monthly payments from the City over a 30-year period.
 The monthly payments will cover janitorial services, routine facility and landscape maintenance, as well as major maintenance and rehabilitation of the facility for the duration of the 30-year contract.